Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Cab through the streets of Edinburgh| ©Mark Morgan

-However, neither of these two options are very convenient due to their routes or their high prices and I will detail below why I do not recommend them.
+However, neither of these two options are very convenient due to their routes or their high prices and, below, I will detail why I do not recommend them.

-By cab, too expensive option
+By cab, an expensive option

 By plane, nothing connected

-Thus, to get there, you should go from Edinburgh to Inverness airport taking up to 6 hours and, from there, get by bus to the city center and once there, take a bus that will leave you in half an hour at the lake.
+Thus, to get there, you should go from Edinburgh to Inverness airport taking up to 6 hours and, from there, get by bus to the city center and then take a bus that will leave you in half an hour at the lake.
 In total, more than 6 hours spent and almost 300 euros invested.

 Best time to visit Loch Ness